brtrdkeller/Assistance-UNSSC-courses/users-tests.md

 ### Login

-#### Scenario 1
+#### Action 1

 **Description**
 Home Page (Page which is redirecting to different courses platform, but not functional)

 **Result**
 Home Page This page is accessible.
 I am able to navigate with a keyboard.
 It has minimal information.

-#### Scenario 2
+#### Action 2

 **Description**
 Login (Login Form)

 **Result**
 I was able to input the username and password without difficulty.
 Once I logged in, I got a message asking me to save the username and password  but this message disappeared before I could act on it.

-#### Scenario 3
+#### Action 3

 **Description**
 Password forgotten (Form)